kin-cs/data_science_notebooks/GCP/Data Engineering on Google Cloud Platform Specialization.md

 ### Typical Procedure of a ML project
 1. Explore
 2. Create datasets for modeling
+  - regression/classification
+  - what is the label?
+  - what are the features?
+  - ML steps:
+    - train the model
+    - evaluate the model (with validation set)
+    - predict the model (with unseen test set)
 3. Benchmark
   - use confusion matrix
     - precision